Water resistance: 50 meters

 One of my least favorite things about the Amazfit T-Rex are its watch faces, and how they don’t align with the aesthetic of the outdoors.
 Perhaps I’m spoiled by my Apple Watch 5, but I didn't find a single one of the 30 available watch faces appealing.
 Most exude the tacky robotic vibe of early-2000s tech, none are customizable and only a few offer useful data like the weather.
 I think the type of person this watch is for deserves to have more information at a glance.

 Amazfit T-Rex review: GPS, fitness features and sleep tracking

-While the majority of the sports watches are aimed at runners, some, like the Amazfit T-Rex, cater to the ultimate outdoors person.
+While the majority of the best running watches are aimed at true runners, some, like the Amazfit T-Rex, cater to the ultimate outdoors person, too.
 With GPS and compass capabilities, hikers and rock climbers shouldn’t lose their way if this watch is their guide.
 I’m no mountaineer, but when I traversed a nearby nature preserve, I found the T-Rex’s location data accurate.
 It knew precisely where I was, and pointed me in the right direction when I wanted to get back to my car.
 The GPS on my wrist tagged my route so I could backtrack if I got lost, although it would be nice if I could’ve downloaded my course ahead of time like I can using the Garmin Explore app on the Instinct.

 In addition to outdoor walking, cycling, swimming, trail running, skiing and trekking, indoor treadmill, cycling, elliptical trainer and catch-all ‘exercise’ sport modes are available to choose from.
 No matter which you choose, you’re able to see your workout duration, distance and speed.
 The altitude meter will track your elevation gains, too.
 You can see these metrics in real-time on your wrist using the up and down buttons — the touchscreen locks when you initiate workouts to prevent accidental taps.